reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 Another common theme in automatically solving math problems is converting a word problem into a structured expression that, when evaluated by an external symbolic solver, results in the correct answer ([Wang et. al.](https://www.aclweb.org/anthology/D17-1088/), [Roy et. al.](https://arxiv.org/abs/1609.08824), [Roy and Roth](https://arxiv.org/abs/1608.01413), [Kushman, et. al.](https://www.aclweb.org/anthology/P14-1026/), [Hosseini, et. al.](https://www.emnlp2014.org/papers/pdf/EMNLP2014058.pdf)).

+[Do et. al.](http://cs229.stanford.edu/proj2019spr/report/51.pdf) also attempt to solve [Mathematics Dataset][mathematics_dataset] using intermediate steps, but they do not report results [^cant_decode].
+It seems that it is an unfinished class project.

 ## Limitations and future work

 Although the results are promising, it should be noted that the given task is a toy problem for this approach.
 We set out to achieve a good result on some category of [Mathematics Dataset][mathematics_dataset], and we did.
 However, given the low variation of language [^low_variation_lang] in [Mathematics Dataset][mathematics_dataset], the only notable skills the transformer achieves is counting letters, correctly copying intermediate results, and decrementing numbers for setting up the product rule equation.